 If you are aware of other examples you believe to be important to include here, please send the information to HEVM for consideration.

 The titles are linked either to a publicly available copy of the document or to a digital object identifier.
-In the latter case, information is provided about how to obtain a copy from other sources or from HEVM if to be used only for educational purposes.

 - Farrell, Robin M. and Shell, Linda G. 2018.
 “Development of a dermatology diagnostic techniques teaching session: A nine-step approach.”
 Journal of Veterinary Medical Education 45(1):108-118.